-Client Onboarding Questionnaire Template: What Questions To Ask New Client
+Client Onboarding Questionnaire Template - What Questions to Ask a New Agency Client

-There’s no exact science to onboarding a new client, but there are things you should do to streamline the experience and ensure that every engagement gets off on the right foot as you scale your agency.
+All of this can be avoided by streamlining and improving the onboarding process.
+Although there’s no exact science to the client onboarding process, there are things you should do to improve the experience and ensure that every engagement gets off on the right foot as you scale your agency.

 What Is a Client Onboarding Questionnaire?